Cleared for takeoff: A Democrat to join Trump on Air Force One

 And senior officials said there will be more of these retail stops to come — "almost every week," according to one official, who briefed reporters Tuesday.

-Trump will renew his push for an bipartisan overhaul, while singling out Democrats who might stand in his way.
+Trump will renew his push for a bipartisan overhaul, while singling out Democrats who might stand in his way.

 "If Democrats continue their obstruction, if they don’t want to bring back your jobs, raise your pay and help America win, voters should deliver a clear message: do your job to deliver for America, or find a new job," the president is expected to say in Mandan, North Dakota, according to an early excerpt of the speech.